 Small fee for withdrawals

+Is SponsioBet legit for withdrawals?
 You can bet in three of the world’s major currencies on the site.
 In addition to Great British pounds sterling (£), if you so wish, you can wager in US dollars ($) or Euros (€).
 Be aware that withdrawals include a £2.50 processing fee each time you want to take money out of your account.
+Different operators take different approaches to fees, so check out our Ole777 horse racing review and 32red sport review to see if they have it by way of comparison.
 As with deposits, there are options within the Cashier icon once click which allow you to manage the funds you have with Sponsio.

 Some methods of withdrawing money are faster than others.
 Bank transfers remain the slowest in a range of between 4 and 10 business days.
 Debit cards are quicker at between 3 and 10 business days.
 The eWallet services provide the fastest means of getting money out with PayPal the same as debit cards, while EcoPayz and Euteller take just 3 business days.
 Neteller and Skrill are quickest of all, taking just one business day to transfer funds to.